intel/IntelSEAPI/README.txt

 -= Welcome to Intel® Single Event API (Intel® SEAPI)! =-

-Disclamer: this product does not maintain the release cycle.
-Build and use on your own risk.
+**Disclaimer: this product does not maintain the release cycle.
+Build and use on your own risk.**

 Before reading further please visit wiki to see examples of visualization. https://github.com/01org/IntelSEAPI/wiki